Quasa

 Hello!

-1. Check-in with yourself multiple times a day
+1. Check in with yourself multiple times a day

-2. Accept feelings and thoughts
+2. Accept your feelings and thoughts

 3. Do not make your feelings “wrong”